noliveraa/ValueDrivenDataScience_LogisticsApplication/LogisticsApplications/Problem_Description.md

 1) Create and Exploratory Data Analysis in oder to:
     - Understand how many time series can actually be forecasted.
 Some material flows might be outdated.
 Not all providers deliver materials to all plants.
+    - How would you analyze the relationship between the volume and the production data?
     - Understand the data: Analyse time series patterns, seasonality, outliers.
 2) Create a Baseline model to start the analysis with.
 The company in this problem uses a 3-month moving average as a forecast.
 Therefore, build this forecast and measure the accuracy using the following metrics:
     - Symetric Mean Absolute Error